petersonR/bestNormalize/README.md

 techniques designed to transform values to the 0-1 range, or to the -1 to 1 range.

-This package also introduces a new normalization technique, Ordered Quantile normalization (`orderNorm()`), which transforms the data based off of a rank mapping to the normal distribution, which allows us to *guarantee* normally distributed transformed data (if ties are not present).
+This package also introduces a new adaptation of a 1952 normalization technique, Ordered Quantile normalization (`orderNorm()`), which transforms the data based off of a rank mapping to the normal distribution.
+This allows us to *guarantee* normally distributed transformed data (if ties are not present).
+The adaptation uses a shifted logit approximation on the ranks transformation to perform the transformation on newly observed data outside of the original domain.
+On new data within the original domain, the transformation uses linear interpolation of the fitted transformation.

 To evaluate the efficacy of the normalization technique, the `bestNormalize()` function implements repeated cross-validation to